 It’s true that you want every event to be assigned to at least one bank.
 However, it’s equally true that assigning all events to the same bank is a bad idea, and there’s no way for FMOD Studio to guess how you want to distribute events among your banks.

-Banks are a way of controlling how your game project loads content, and assigning all events to the same bank means you’d load all of your assets into memory at the same time.
-Loading all your assets at once consumes a lot of memory in all but the smallest of projects, so assigning all events to a single bank is usually bad practice - and automatically assigning all events to a specific bank actively encourages that bad practice.
+Banks are a way of controlling how your game project loads content, and assigning all events to the same bank means you’d load all of your events into memory at the same time.
+Loading all your events at once consumes a lot of memory in all but the smallest of projects, so assigning all events to a single bank is usually bad practice - and automatically assigning all events to a specific bank actively encourages that bad practice.
 (We’ve actually seen this first-hand: Back in the days of FMOD Designer, assets were automatically assigned to banks - and we received complaints that this led to giant banks, and that picking individual assets out and reassigning them to smaller banks was a pain.)

 So, we decided it was better to not assign events to banks by default, but to clearly indicate which events aren’t yet assigned to banks and to provide a search filter so that assigning events to banks can be as painless as possible.